 There is an age-old saying about performing twice as many pulling exercises than pushing, and I tend to agree with this.

 So, realistically when looking at the different bodyweight exercises mentioned you would be better off performing both inverted rows and pull ups and just one of either push ups or dips during a workout.

 You can then obviously swap the other push exercise into your next workout.

 How to Achieve a 2:1 Pulling to Pushing Volume Ratio

-With that being said, a far better comparison would be push ups to inverted rows and pull ups to dips.
+- A better like-for-like comparison would be push ups vs. inverted rows and pull ups vs. bar dips.

-So, realistically we should all be training our pulling muscles at least twice as much as our pushing muscles.
+- In order to even out potential muscle imbalances you should be training your pulling muscles twice as much as your pushing muscles.